-Top 5 3rd Quarter Trades of NE - GuruFocus.com
+Top 5 3rd Quarter Trades of Ne - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were NEW ENGLAND GUILD WEALTH ADVISORS, INC.’s top five trades of the quarter.
+According to GuruFocus data, these were New Century Advisors, LLC’s top five trades of the quarter.

-During the quarter, NEW ENGLAND GUILD WEALTH ADVISORS, INC. bought 149,784 shares of NAS:BND for a total holding of 209,548.
-The trade had a 6.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.68.
+New Century Advisors, LLC reduced their investment in ARCA:DBA by 121,880 shares.
+The trade had a 2.81% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $20.2.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, NEW ENGLAND GUILD WEALTH ADVISORS, INC. bought 65,961 shares of ARCA:TIP for a total holding of 80,384.
-The trade had a 4.18% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $111.92.
+During the quarter, New Century Advisors, LLC bought 25,000 shares of NAS:VCSH for a total holding of 139,920.
+The trade had a 2.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-NEW ENGLAND GUILD WEALTH ADVISORS, INC. reduced their investment in ARCA:VEA by 89,944 shares.
-The trade had a 2.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.64.
+During the quarter, New Century Advisors, LLC bought 15,720 shares of ARCA:XBI for a total holding of 15,806.
+The trade had a 1.52% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $84.31.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.60 and a price-book ratio of 1.45.
+In terms of valuation, SPDR Biotech ETF has a price-book ratio of 3.40.

-NEW ENGLAND GUILD WEALTH ADVISORS, INC. reduced their investment in NAS:VGIT by 46,447 shares.
-The trade had a 1.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $60.53.
+The guru sold out of their 57,550-share investment in ARCA:DBO.
+Previously, the stock had a 1.19% weight in the equity portfolio.
+Shares traded for an average price of $16.84 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, NEW ENGLAND GUILD WEALTH ADVISORS, INC. bought 62,193 shares of NAS:VXUS for a total holding of 558,741.
-The trade had a 1.72% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.92.
+New Century Advisors, LLC reduced their investment in ARCA:DBB by 52,150 shares.
+The trade had a 1.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $19.03.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.